Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 It went completely over Candy Crowley's head.

-Mrs. Clinton was signaling these governors that she's gonna let them run the show.
+Mrs. Clinton was signaling these governors that she's going to let them run the show.

 No, no, no.

-I knew without having heard this part of the bite, this transcript, I knew that's the Do you think Mrs. Clinton's total objective is to grow the government as large as possible is gonna let governors have a say over immigration policy?
+I knew without having heard this part of the bite, this transcript, I knew that's the, you think Mrs. Clinton, whose total objective is to grow the government as large as possible, is going to let governors have a say over immigration policy?

-So I know states have always had control over drivers Stats right.
+So I know states have always had control over drivers.

 States have always had control over driver's license policy.